 From the youngest of age, emotions are an integral part of our lives.
 Even though they are not easily described, or even understood, we experience an enormous variety of emotions in different situations.
-Our earliest emotional response are fairly basic and are triggered mostly by nonverbal communication, such as mother’s smile.
-As we get older, capable of complex rational thinking, we get a grasp of complexity of emotions.
+Our earliest emotional response is fairly basic and is triggered mostly by nonverbal communication, such as a mother’s smile.
+As we get older, capable of complex rational thinking, we get a grasp of the complexity of emotions.
 However, they still influence our decisions and behavior.
 Gut feeling is a mechanism that we, albeit being rational, remain to use to determine the course of our actions.
-New studies suggest that we are capable of experiencing only four “basic” emotions: happiness, sadness, fear/surprise and anger/disgust.
+New studies suggest that we are capable of experiencing only four “basic” emotions: happiness, sadness, fear/surprise, and anger/disgust.
 The remaining palette of emotions is derived from us being able to combine various emotions.

 Given the complexity of our emotional states, it is no wonder that emotions influence almost all aspects of our everyday life, including consumer habits and behavior.
 Studies have repeatedly shown that people rely on emotions, rather than information, to make brand decisions.
 This is why marketing, especially advertising, focuses on emotional appeal.
 Emotional responses are what influences one’s intent to buy, rather than evidence, although it can be argued that emotions are derived from evidence that an individual finds relevant in their consumer wants and needs.
 Since our consumer habits have transferred over to social media, it’s impossible to ignore how emotions influence our behavior on them.